 - 3 large bay leaves

-- 1 tsp dried thyme
+- 1 teaspoon dried thyme

 - 1 quart chicken stock

-- olive oil (drizzle for the pan)
+- olive oil - drizzle for the pan

 Addictive Horseradish Sauce

-- 1 6 oz bottle Gold's Horseradish, drained (Only ingredients should be horseradish, vinegar & salt)
+- 1 6 oz bottle Gold's Horseradish, drained - Only ingredients should be horseradish, vinegar & salt

-- 1 Tbsp white vinegar
+- 1 tablespoon white vinegar

-- 1 Tbsp fresh lemon juice
+- 1 tablespoon fresh lemon juice

-- 1 Tbsp fresh chives (chopped finely)
+- 1 tablespoon fresh chives - chopped finely

-- 1 cup mayonnaise (full fat, not olive oil based)
+- 1 cup mayonnaise - full fat, not olive oil based

-- Salt and Pepper (to taste)
+- Salt and Pepper - to taste

 Instructions